31 S. Penn Street

 9th and Hamilton Streets

-Known locally as PP&L, the Pennsylvania Power and Light Building was built between 1926-1928.
+The Pennsylvania Power and Light Building (now PPL) was built between 1926-1928.
 This classic Art-Deco skyscraper was designed by architect Harvey Corbett (1873-1954) of the firm of Helme & Corbett.
 A pioneer in skyscraper design, Corbett was one of several architects who planned Rockefeller Center in the 1930s.
 His assistant, the late Walter K. Harrison (1895-1984), who later went on to design the United Nations Building, Lincoln Center, and many other projects for the Rockefeller family, was the on-site architect.
-At the time it opened on June 30, 1928, the PP&L had the fastest elevators in the world.
+At the time it opened on June 30, 1928, the building had the fastest elevators in the world.
 It was featured in the 1930 edition of the Encyclopedia Britannica as the best example of a modern office building.

 700 Block of Hamilton Street